 Have you ever wondered how the great Dr. Seuss wrote his most famous book?
-Did you know that for The Cat in the Hat, he wasnt allowed to make up the fun words he was known for–like oobleckand it-kutchandhippo-no-hungus?
+Did you know that for The Cat in the Hat, he wasnt allowed to make up the fun words he was known for–like oobleck and it-kutch and hippo-no-hungus?
 He was only allowed to use words from a very strict list!

 A lively new picture-book biography of the most beloved childrens book author of all time:

-Before reading this book, I had no idea ‘The Cat in the Hat’ was over 60 years old.
-It always seemed like a timeless classic and Dr. Seuss a sort of immortal being.
+Before reading this book, I had no idea The Cat in the Hat was over 60 years old.
+I never once thought how old the book was.
+It always seemed like a timeless classic, and Dr. Seuss was some sort of immortal being.

-“Dr. Seuss can write a book in an hour.”
+Dr. Seuss can write a book in an hour.

 After this book, Ill never look at The Cat in the Hat the same way again.

-A small side point, anyone heard of the Seussical the Musical?
+Sidenote, has anyone heard of the Seussical the Musical?

-This just proves that Broadway can and will make a musical about anything.
+This proves that Broadway can and will make a musical about anything.
 They even made a SpongeBob SquarePants musical.

-This weeks’ Weird but True Fact about Dr. Seuss
+This weeks Weird but True Fact about Dr. Seuss

-The word “nerd” first appeared in 1950 in the Dr. Seuss book ‘If I Ran the Zoo’.
+The word nerd first appeared in 1950 in the Dr. Seuss book If I Ran the Zoo.